-- .
-Students will listen for information and respond effectively. - .
-Students will use math skills to solve problems encountered as consumers and workers. - .
-Students will apply technology to gather and use information in real situations. - .
-Students will write clearly to express their own ideas and to convey information to an audience. - .
-Students will reason to logically solve problems, make decisions, and resolve conflicts. - .
-Students will speak and read to clearly express their own ideas and to communicate information using language that is appropriate for the audience. - .
-Students will demonstrate study skills needed to be independent, lifelong learners. - .
-Students will experience and recognize the value of the fine arts. - .
-Students will make choices leading to continuous personal growth and responsible, healthy lifestyles. - .
-Students will use visual communication to express and interpret ideas. - .
-Students will recognize the need to tolerate and cooperate with others in order to maintain harmony in their lives. - .
-Students will apply scientific concepts to understand self, world and universe
+- Students will listen for information and respond effectively.
+(Follow directions, limits & expectations) - Students will use math skills to solve problems encountered as consumers and workers.
+(Connect numerals with quantities, 1:1 correspondence, quantifies numbers, and understands attributes) - Students will apply technology to gather and use information in real situations. - Students will write clearly to express their own ideas and to convey information to an audience.

+- Students will reason to logically solve problems, make decisions, and resolve conflicts.
+(Manages feelings, interacts with peers, solves social problems) - Students will speak and read to clearly express their own ideas and to communicate information using language that is appropriate for the audience.
+(Letters, sounds, words and ideas) - Students will demonstrate study skills needed to be independent, lifelong learners.
+(Take care of own needs, attends, and engages) - Students will experience and recognize the value of the fine arts. - Students will make choices leading to continuous personal growth and responsible, healthy lifestyles.
+(Take care of own needs) - Students will use visual communication to express and interpret ideas.
+(Respond to emotional cues) - Students will recognize the need to tolerate and cooperate with others in order to maintain harmony in their lives.
+(Balances needs of self and others)